 It is in prayer that God takes hold of our lives and works through us in ways we can barely imagine possible.

-As we look to Thy Kingdom Come 2017, there is a remarkable and beautiful desire across denominations and countries to share in this great work of prayer between Ascension Day and Pentecost, praying for the witness of Christians in this country.
+There is a remarkable and beautiful desire across denominations and countries to share in this great work of prayer between Ascension Day and Pentecost, praying for the witness of Christians in this country.
 The aim is simple and threefold: